Your Daily Pharma Scoop: Gilead, Some History; Biogen's Spinraza, MDCO New Data, REPH Action Date

 Ligand Pharmaceuticals Inc. (LGND): HC Wainwright reiterate buy rating with target of $157.00.
 The stock is in our conviction buy list.
 See our recent article.

 Lexicon Pharmaceuticals (LXRX): Wedbush reiterates outperform rating.
-LXRX offers long term value.
+LXRX offers long-term value.
 See our analysis.

-Momenta Pharmaceuticals (MNTA): Goldman Sachs Group reiterates neutral rating and lowers target from $18.00 to $14.00; J P Morgan Chase & Co reiterates hold.
+Momenta Pharmaceuticals (MNTA): Goldman Sachs Group reiterates neutral rating and lowers target from $18.00 to $14.00; JPMorgan Chase & Co. reiterates hold.

 Mylan N.V.
 (MYL): Cowen and Company reiterate market perform rating and raise target from $30.00 to $36.00; Instinet reiterates buy with target of $37.00.